-Write access to file system objects on a file system mounted as read-only is always denied.
+Write access to file system objects other than device special files on a file system mounted as read-only is always denied.
 Write access to a file marked as immutable is always denied.

 Application Note (CAPP): A CAPP conformant TOE is required to implement a DAC policy, but the rules which govern the policy may vary between TOEs; those rules need to be specified in the ST. In completing the rule assignment above, the resulting mechanism must be able to specify access rules which apply to at least any single user.
 This single user may have a special status such as the owner of the object.
 The mechanism must also support specifying access to the membership of at least any single group.
 Conformant implementations include self/group/public controls and access control lists.

 A DAC policy may cover rules on accessing public objects; i.e., objects which are readable to all authorized users, but which can only be altered by the TSF or authorized administrators.
 Specification of these rules should be covered under FDP\ACF.1.3 and FDP\ACF.1.4.
-A DAC policy may include exceptions to the basic policy for access by authorized